devmotion/www.widmann.dev/blog/2020/07/palmerpenguins.md

 the simplified and the raw version of the Palmer penguins dataset can be loaded in a
 [Tables.jl-compatible format](https://github.com/JuliaData/Tables.jl).
-Hence, e.g., we can inspect the names and types of the features in the simplified and the raw version by running
+We can inspect the names and types of the features in the simplified and the raw version by running

 ```julia:schema
 using PalmerPenguins